stronenv/image-scroll-reveal/readme.md

 The animation is optimized for performance and uses efficient scroll event handling with throttling to ensure smooth scrolling without impacting page performance.

-## Screenshots

-1. Block editor interface showing image upload controls and sidebar settings
-2. Example of left-to-right reveal animation in action
-3. Sidebar settings panel with reveal direction and fade options
-4. Before and after comparison using the scroll reveal effect

 ## Changelog

 = 0.1.0 =